How Fast Is 750W in MPH? Speed Limits & Performance of 750 Watt eBikes

 It's important to know that this "top assisted speed" isn't the only speed that matters.
 Your "actual speed" can change a lot based on many factors we'll talk about.

-While a 750 watt electric bike has certain power, many real-world things decide how fast you'll actually go.
+While the 750w electric bike speed is impressive on paper, real-world mph varies greatly based on terrain, rider, and setup.
 Understanding these can help you set real expectations and even make your rides better.

 Rider Weight and Cargo